LeeEd1/catch_master/README.md

 2. Click the fork button located towards the top of the page inbetween unwatch and star.
 3. Once you have clicked this you should have a copy in your Github account.

+#### Requirements

+Once you have cloned/forked a repository you will need to install the dependancies in the requiremnts.txt file, you can do this by running the command below:
+'
+pip3 install -r requirements.txt
+'

+If any packages are installed after cloning or forking you will need to freeze the requirements.txt file by running the command below:
+'
+pip3 freeze > requirements.txt
+'

+#### Environment Variables

+You will need to hide your environment variables containing sensitive data such as secret keys or your database to stop these being pushed to github.
+I chose to put my variables directly in gitpod and heroku, the steps to do this are as follows.

+Gitpod:

+1. Click the profile icon in the top right corner of the Gitpod window and select User Settings.
+2. In the left hand panel click variables.
+3. Click New variable
+3. Enter variable name. eg. VARIABLE_NAME
+4. Enter Value.
+5. Enter scope. (* for all repositories or username/repo-name for a specific repository)
+6. Click add variable to save.

+Heroku:

+1. Navigate to your app in heroku and click settings.
+2. Scroll down to config vars and click reveal config vars.
+3. Enter your config vars eg. VARIABLE_NAME and value
+4. Click add to save the variable

+Note:

+Once your app is live in heroku you can place all of your config vars here.
+Heroku will automatically make them available for your app so you dont need to hard code them or use the export command.

 ## Live deployment

 ### Database